funfunchen/rareGWAMA/README.md

 This repository is for `TESLA` (*T*rans-*E*thnic transcriptome-wide association *S*tudy approach using an optimal *L*inear combination of *A*ssociation statistics), an improved TWAS method that optimally integrates trans-ethnic GWAS data with eQTL datasets.

-TESLA is implemented in rareGWAMA, if you want to use all the meta analysis related functions in raraGWAMA, please refer to this [page](https://github.com/dajiangliu/rareGWAMA).
+TESLA is implemented in the `rareGWAMA`, if you want to use all the meta analysis related functions in raraGWAMA, please refer to this [page](https://github.com/dajiangliu/rareGWAMA).

 ------------------------------------------------------
 ## Citations